alishasrivas/Coordin8/team/m2/features.md

 This feature will allow the user to switch between the following views of the application: User Authentication Screen, Main Dashboard Screen, Event Creation Screen, Profile Setting Screen, Friends List Screen.
 These views will be accessible through a button on the navigation bar.

 ### Home Button

+This button on the navigation bar will open the Homepage view.

 **Size**: small

 **Points**: 1